ryanlow64/tp/docs/UserGuide.md

 ### Finding properties : `find_property`

-Finds properties whose names contain any of the given keywords.
+Displays all properties that match the given criteria.

 Format: `find_property KEYWORD [MORE_KEYWORDS]`